joshday/OnlineStats.jl/docs/src/parallel.md

 # Parallel Computation

-Two `Series` can be merged if they track the same `OnlineStat`s.
-Merging facilitates [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.  **OnlineStats** integrates with [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl) to run analytics on large persistent datasets.
+Two `Series` can be merged if they track the same `OnlineStat`s, which facilitates [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
+Merging in **OnlineStats** is used by [JuliaDB](https://github.com/JuliaComputing/JuliaDB.jl) to run analytics in parallel on large persistent datasets.

 !!! note
     In general, `fit!` is a cheaper operation than `merge!`.